Iemane291/pythonOS/README.md

 This is a boolean value.

-This doesn't do much actually, it just automatically prevents pythonOS from opening a tab without your consent or even with your consent.

-But I recommend still having this enabled incase vulnerabilities are in pythonOS.
+This will make pythonOS not use the computer information like current working directory and also prevents pythonOS from opening new webbrowser tabs.

 ### git-installed